Ketamine Infusion Therapy for Severe Depression

 Our clinic uses accepted outpatient protocols for Ketamine infusions for depression.
 All treatments are carried under proper monitoring by a very experienced physician in the use of Ketamine.
 Our comfortable rooms are designed for Ketamine infusion.
 If you would like to be considered for Ketamine therapy for depression discuss this with your mental health care professional and have them refer you to our clinic.
 Our clinical psychologist can evaluate you as well.
 It will be your decision if Ketamine therapy is right for you so do your own research and feel free to ask us questions.

 Ketamine Infusion Therapy for Chronic Pain

-We do not believe Ketamine is a first line therapy for pain, which should first be addressed in a more traditional approach.
+We do not believe Ketamine is the first-line therapy for pain, which should first be addressed in a more traditional approach.
 Our approach is very different because the mechanism by which Ketamine controls pain is very different.
-In fact pain relief is by a mechanism not fully understood, but we do know the pathway is different than narcotics.
+In fact, pain relief is by a mechanism not fully understood, but we do know the pathway is different than narcotics.
 If interested in our treatment options for chronic pain give our clinic a call.

 Ketamine Infusion Therapy for PTSD

 If you have a primary diagnosis of PTSD and a score of at least 50 on the Clinician-Administered PTSD Scale (CAPS) you may possibly benefit from Ketamine infusion therapy.
 Indeed, there have been several reports that Ketamine may help to decrease PTSD symptoms.
 One study funded by the military appeared in AMA Psychiatry.
 Published online April 16, 2014.
 This could be good news for many patients suffering from PTSD.